 require a promoter to provide information about a party to the arrangements who is not a client

 enquire into the reasons why a promoter or an introducer has not disclosed a proposal or arrangements and require further information and documents in support of that claim

-require an introducer (a person who introduces clients to a promoter) to identify the person who provided him with information relating to the proposed arrangements and anyone with whom he has made a marketing contact in relation to the proposed arrangements
+require an introducer (a person who introduces clients to a promoter) to identify the person who provided the information relating to the proposed arrangements and anyone with whom a marketing contact has been made in relation to the proposed arrangements

 HMRC can also enforce disclosure by submitting an application to tribunal for an order to the effect that proposals or arrangements are notifiable or are treated as being notifiable under DASVOIT.